-The cost of any scans done by the offeror or the offeror's costs associated with the State's scans must be part of the offeror's bid.
-If the offeror is sending a security scan report, it should price the product both as if the State was to do the security scan or if the offeror was to do the security scan.
+The cost of any scans done by the vendor or the vendor's costs associated with the State's scans must be part of the vendor's bid.
+If the vendor is sending a security scan report, it should price the product both as if the State was to do the security scan or if the vendor was to do the security scan.